Dehydration Effects

-Yet I have found that many people seem to think of dehydration as something that only happens on a rare occasion, such as from a severe illness.
+I have found that many people think of dehydration as something that only happens on a rare occasion, such as from a severe illness.

-Or perhaps we've watched a dehydrated runner in a marathon who hits the “wall” and collapses before the finish line.
+Or perhaps they relate to a dehydrated runner in a marathon who hits the “wall” and collapses before the finish line.

-Or we've read news about a lone hiker who gets stranded in the desert without food and water and experiences acute dehydration symptoms.
+Others might think of a lone hiker they saw on the news who was stranded in the desert without food and water and suffered acute dehydration symptoms.

 So what is dehydration?
 Webster’s dictionary definition is “an abnormal depletion of body fluids.”
 It occurs when the amount of fluids which leave the body are greater than that which is taken in.